bercegabriel/External-URL-Counter/README.md

 ```bash
 python plugin.py
 ```
 An user interface will appear and you must push the browse button in order to choose a project.
 After that you must push save button and wait until json file is generated.
-The output file will be genrated in your project directory.
+The output file will be genrated in your project directory.<br>
 ![alt text](https://user-images.githubusercontent.com/49149499/112227654-a937dd80-8c38-11eb-942d-f7506b88c1a6.png)

 ### Docker